The Hottest Issue in Business and Personal Technology

 Operational Technology (OT) networks are ripe targets for adversaries, whose motives range from criminal intent to operational disruption and even threats to human and environmental safety, according to CyberX.
 Many are exposed to the public internet and easy to traverse using simple vulnerabilities like plain-text passwords.
 Lack of even basic protections can enable attackers to quietly perform reconnaissance before sabotaging physical processes.
 As a result, once attackers get into an OT network — either via … More →

 Originally written by Nick Ismail on Information Age

-The post Managing the mobile and IoT tsunami appeared first on Information Age - Insight and Analysis for IT Leaders.
+The post Is cyber security education a waste? appeared first on Information Age - Insight and Analysis for IT Leaders.